Ascension Episcopal School Parent Teacher Organization (PTO)

 How does the school communicate with parents?

-In Pre-K 3, Pre-K 4 and Kindergarten the children bring a folder back and forth to school every day.
+In Pre-K 3 and Pre-K 4 the children bring a folder back and forth to school every day.
 Check the folder every day for communications from the teacher.
 At Parent Orientation/Convocation the teacher should give you a good idea if they are going to primarily use Living Tree or the folder to communicate or both.

 The school uses an application called Living Tree to communicate.
-Within Living Tree groups are setup for your children’s class rooms, sports teams and clubs and the co-curricular like science.
+Within Living Tree groups are set up for your children’s classrooms and clubs, and co-curricular like science.
 Photos can be posted by teachers or parents to Living Tree to share with the other parents.

-Quick links to Living Tree and HeadMaster “Parent Login”, and FACTS on the website.
+- Quick links to Living Tree and other information “Parent Resources”, and FACTS on the website.

 Some things are worth buying:

-If your child is between Pre-K 3 to Kindergarten they need a blue bag with their name on it to carry the folder back and forth.
+- If your child is between Pre-K 3 to Pre-K4 they need a blue bag with their name on it to carry the folder back and forth.
 Buy these from the school.
-First grade on up they use a backpack.
-Get one you can put a water bottle in.

-Get one Spirit Day T-shirt.
+Get one Spirit Day T-shirt and one sweatshirt.
 You can always put a turtleneck under it in the winter.

-Most kids wear sneakers with their uniforms.
-Dark dress shoes should be worn with chapel uniform.
+- Most kids wear sneakers with their school-approved dress code.

 What is the purpose of Fundraising at Ascension?
 Or why do they keep asking me for money?